zamm-dev/zamm/zamm/resources/tutorials/coding/refactoring_sveltekit_page.md

 ## SvelteKit refactoring

+# Naming conventions

+Filenames for components should be in camelcase.
+For example, `src-svelte/src/routes/api_keys_display.svelte` should be renamed to `src-svelte/src/routes/ApiKeysDisplay.svelte`, along with the associated `src-svelte/src/routes/ApiKeysDisplay.stories.ts` and `src-svelte/src/routes/ApiKeysDisplay.test.ts`.

 # Refactoring a SvelteKit page into components

 Let's say you have a SvelteKit page such as `src-svelte/src/routes/+page.svelte`: